harry-peirse/godot-kotlin/README.md

 currently and should not be placed in the subdirectory or they will not be visible to godot.

 # Current Focus
-### 09-Aug-2019
+### 10-Aug-2019
- - Varargs supported in generated code
- - Figuring out how to use Kotlin classes and functions instead of only binding to static functions
  - Rewriting Core classes to be more usable
+ - Look at macro-like functionality to replace companion class

 # Status Report

+### 10-Aug-2019
+ - Varargs generated in Godot classes
+ - Kotlin classes can be used - kind of - instead of stateless static functions everywhere!

 ### 09-Aug-2019
  - More or less restarted from scratch but much better progress now